sabio-engineering/cookbook-dvelp/handbook/information-security/cryptographic-controls-policy.md

 This policy contains practical guidelines for the use of cryptographic controls.
 Data encryption is highly recommended by information security standards.
-Introducing a policy and communicating it within DVELP is one of the best ways to get started for new employees.

 ## Password generation and storage